shiradofu/door2note.nvim/README.md

 ```

 Open a note file according to `config.note_dir` and `config.note_path`.
 If there
-is already a window that shows the note in the current tab, simply focus on it.
+is already a window that shows the note in the current tab, this simply focus on
+it.

 `open()` decides window type depending on `vim.b.door2note_open_fn`,
 `vim.w.door2note_open_fn` or `vim.g.door2note_open_fn`.
 Its default value is